linux-fertxo/docker/README.md

 * Each service has its own folder and `README.md`.
 Check out each one to better understand how they work.
 * They can be run from CLI or be imported to Portainer, Dockge...
-* Although they can be deployed at any time, it's interesting to deploy the following containers in this order because there are dependencies on each other:
+* Although they can be deployed at any time, it's interesting to follow this order to fulfill dependencies:

       1. Socket Proxy
       3. Traefik